 Hedging My Bets

-A sample size of one was a little low, so I decided to send the same brief to two more designers.
+A sample size of one was a little low for a true Fiverr Review, so I decided to send the same brief to two more designers.
 Also, I have to admit that at this point I was just curious to see what people would come up with.
-It turns out hiring people to do you bidding for only $5 is kind of addictive.
+It turns out hiring people to do your bidding for only $5 is kind of addictive.

 And I finally picked sk_virtuoso to round out the group: